NikitaRadzkov/education-platform/topics/python-fundamentals/questions/readme.md

 </details>

 <details>
-<summary>What primitive and common used datatypes do you know?</summary>
+<summary>5.
+What primitive and common used datatypes do you know?</summary>

 >**Answer:**
 > Primitive datatypes in Python are integers, floats, strings, booleans.
 Python also provides set of useful datatypes such as dicts, lists, sets, frozensets, tuples, datetimes, enums.